Israeli forces storm the main hospital in southern Gaza, saying hostages were likely held there

 One man struggled to let go, lying down and holding one of the bodies on the truck as he wept.

-Mroue reported from Beirut.
-Associated Press writers Kareem Chehayeb in Beirut and Melanie Lidman in Jerusalem contributed to this report.
+Mroue reported from Beirut and Lidman from Jerusalem.
+Associated Press writer Kareem Chehayeb in Beirut contributed to this report.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war